≡ Menu

 • Problems walking upstairs,

-• Difficulty lifting objects which wouldn’t otherwise cause someone trouble,
+• Difficulty lifting objects that wouldn’t otherwise cause someone trouble,

 • Fatigue,